alyf-de/erpnext_germany/README.md

 ## Business Trip

 Before an employee can create a **Business Trip**, you should configure the available regions and their travel allowances in the **Business Trip Region** list.
+If you have HRMS installed, add the **Expense Claim Type** **Additional meal expenses** to allow the expenses book as Expense Claims.

 When a **Business Trip** is submitted, it creates a draft **Expense Claim** for the employee's travel allowances.
 The **Expense Claim** can be approved and submitted as usual.